rackerlabs/environment-discovery-utility/CONTRIBUTING.md

 ## Additional Notes

-These guidelines are open for changes, please feel free to contribute to the style guide itself.
+This document is open for changes, please feel free to contribute to the style guide itself.